marchah/CoinOps-LEDBlinky-Integration/README.md

 ## TODO

-- I don't like the fact that I'm using a `.bat` file to save config, should be a `.init` instead.
+- I don't like the fact that I'm using a `.bat` file to save config, should be a `.ini` instead.
 - Create a `.bat` file to generate `mame.xml`
 - Need to find a way to start LEDBlinky when CoinOps start
 - Need to find a way to stop LEDBlinky when CoinOps exit